The Wives of Henry VIII

 How the Marriage Ended: Survived Henry’s death

-Catherine Parr was Henry VIII’s sixth and final wife, marrying the king in 1543.
-Twice widowed before her royal marriage, she was older and more experienced than her immediate predecessors.
-Catherine had a deep interest in religion and was highly educated, writing devotional books and corresponding with leading Protestant thinkers of the time.
-Her marriage to Henry was based more on companionship and care than romance, as the aging king grew increasingly ill and temperamental during their union.
+Catherine Parr was Henry VIII’s sixth and final wife.
+The widow of two previous marriages, she was considered significantly older and more experienced than her immediate predecessors.
+She had a strong interest in religion and was well educated, authoring devotional books and corresponding with leading Protestant thinkers.
+Parr married Henry in 1543 in a partnership more focused on companionship and caretaking than on romance.
+During their marriage, the aging and increasingly ill king became more irritable and prone to angry outbursts.

-Catherine played a crucial role in reconciling Henry with his daughters Mary and Elizabeth, helping to restore them to the line of succession.
-She also served as a stabilizing influence at court and, at one point, acted as regent while Henry campaigned in France.
-Though she leaned toward Protestantism, Catherine carefully balanced her reformist ideas with the conservative religious climate.
-At one point, she narrowly escaped arrest for her theological beliefs by convincing Henry of her submission to his authority.
+Catherine was largely successful in reconciling Henry to his daughters, Mary and Elizabeth, and helping to restore them to the line of succession.
+She also proved a stabilizing force at court, and even acted as regent while Henry was on campaign in France for a time.
+Although she was inclined to Protestantism, Parr tempered her reformist views to avoid alienating the conservative religious establishment.
+At one point, she narrowly avoided arrest for heresy by persuading Henry of her fealty and subservience to his will.

-Her intelligence and diplomacy allowed her to survive a role that had proven deadly for some of her predecessors.
-As Henry’s health deteriorated, Catherine remained at his side, managing his care and attending to his increasingly erratic moods.
-When he died in 1547, she was not only the first of his wives to outlive him but also emerged with her status and reputation intact.
+Her pragmatism and political acumen kept her alive in a position that had already claimed the lives of two of Henry’s previous queens.
+As he became increasingly frail and infirm, Catherine continued to manage his medical care and deal with his mood swings.
+After he died in 1547, she was not only the first of his wives to survive him, but did so with her status and reputation intact.

 Legacy of the Wives of Henry VIII